 It's got nothing to do with the rotation of the car in the corner as we see it from outside of the car.
-The driver feels this bulk rotation in the corner as a straight line G force, not rotation - as simply the lateral force of cornering.
+The driver feels this bulk rotation in the corner as a straight line G force, not rotation.
 The driver feels lateral G building up in corner entry and letting go in corner exit.
 There is plenty coming up in the topics ahead, to clarify this important distinction.

 Showing you how and when you feel this rotation - the rate of increase of the body slip angle - is a major part of this course.
 Traditionally in racing, the nature and importance of this rotation and the body slip angle in car control, has not been recognized.

 In the course, whenever we are talking about rotation the driver can feel, we are talking only about feeling the rate of change of the body slip angle.

 Below is the outline of a generic closed loop control system, such as might be used for an electronic stability control system.
 There is an array of sensors required of course, and some complicated calculations.
 But the intention, control of the body slip angle, is simple, and highly effective.
 Stability of the the vehicle can be maintained, even in extreme maneuvers, where the driver might otherwise lose control .